FinalFoods/intro-proteins-course/equipment.md

 Mini Centrifuge | N/A | ![](/images/equipment/TapFuge.jpg)
 Orbital Shaker  | N/A | ![](/images/equipment/OrbitalShaker.jpg)

-If you are missing a piece of equipment email me for suggestions for workarounds. julian@finalfoods.com
+If you are missing a piece of equipment email us for suggestions and workarounds. julian@finalfoods.com